sosgang/bond/README.md

   - "nd_m1" : number of books authored by the candidate; bibliometric retrieved from Scopus and Web of Science, and calculated by ANVUR.
   - "nd_m2" : number of book chapters authored by the candidate; bibliometric retrieved from Scopus and Web of Science, and calculated by ANVUR.
   - "nd_m3" : number of papers authored by the candidate; bibliometric retrieved from Scopus and Web of Science, and calculated by ANVUR.
+  - "outcome" : outcome of the NSQ.

+## Instruction for reproducing our analysis

+### 1. Necessary materials

+  - [**cv_jsons** folder](https://github.com/sosgang/bond/tree/main/cv_jsons): the folder containing the json files extracted from the candidates' CVs
+  - [**data_collection** folder](https://github.com/sosgang/bond/tree/main/data_collection): the folder containing the python files for the data collection process

+### 2. Data collection
+- **bond_execution.py** : executes the entire collection process by calling all the other necessary python files, and saves the results in json format and csv.
+- meta_extraction.py : extracts the publication from the CV json files and